MANI – Design-conscious yet economic boutique hotel with slimline, comfortable rooms in a buzzing part of town.

 - Address: Torstrasse 136, Berlin.

-- Nearest Metro/Subway: Rosenthaler Platz is a handy 1-minute walk (100m) from the hotel.
+- Nearest Metro/Subway: Rosenthaler Platz is a handy 100m from the hotel.

 - Area: The hotel is in Mitte, more specifically, in the trendy Scheunenviertel, often referred to as the Hackescher Markt.
 To the north is Prenzlauer Berg, one of the city’s coolest neighborhoods.
 While both Mitte and Prenzlauer Berg have been heavily gentrified since the city’s reunification, there are still hints of Soviet shabbiness, and the Gedenkstätte Berliner Mauer (Berlin Wall Memorial) is a must-see.

-- How To Get There: From Berlin Central Station, it’s 10-15 minutes (1.6 miles) via either taxi or public transport.
-From Tegel Airport, it’s a 30-minute (7 miles) taxi ride or 30-40 minutes on public transport.
-From Schönefeld Airport, it’s 40-50 minutes (16 miles) by taxi or public transport.
+- How to Get There: From Berlin Central Station, it’s 10-15 minutes (1.5 miles) via either taxi or public transport.
+From Brandenburg Airport, it’s 45 minutes (16 miles) by taxi or public transport.

 - Handy To: Hackescher Markt, Gedenkstätte Berliner Mauer, Neue Synagogue.